Cheng Ho Cruises appear to be permanently closed as of my last check

 Singapore's Keppel Harbour has three container ports and at night the rows of light-festooned cranes look like a mechanical chorus line of giant preying mantis.

-The dimensions of the port cannot be grasped from the sea, only suggested, but looking from the land to the straits you realise that the port and its outward connections are actually the focus of Singapore.
+The dimensions of the port cannot be grasped from the sea, but only suggested.
+Even so, looking from the land to the straits you realise that the port and its outward connections are actually the focus of Singapore.

 Fellow travellers were in couples or groups, but even alone and in the grey winds of an approaching typhoon it was a memorable experience that caused me to discover a piece of Chinese marine history I had not previously known.